project-sunbird/project-sunbird.github.io/pages/contributions/styleguide.md

 11. Donot put numbers on headings.

-12. Avoid adjectives in instructions.<br />
+12. Avoid adjectives in instructions:<br />

       **Examples**

 	  - Lessons can be created very easily.
 Very easily is the adjective

-13. Use angular bracket for navigation, for a screen.<br />
+13. Use angular bracket for navigation, for a screen:<br />

       **Examples**